mindsdb/mindsdb/docs/mindsdb-docs/docs/mongo/tutorials/hospital_costs.md

 Phew!
 With all of that out of the way, we can finally get started! :rocket:

+# :video_game: Let the Game Begin :basketball:

 ## :hash: Setting up a Cluster on MongoDB Atlas
 1. Head over to [https://cloud.mongodb.com/](https://cloud.mongodb.com/) and create a new project named `mindsdb` and within it a new database cluster named `mindsDB`.
-Typically, it takes a minute or two to provision a cluster.
+Typically, it takes a some _**Short Time( 1 to 2 minutes)**_ to provision a cluster.
 Once it is done, you should have something like this:
     ![Create cluster](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/n7otmph2uyb4cpu3u1ar.png)

 2. Click on the "Connect" button.
-In the popup modal, you will be asked to add a connection IP address.
+In the popup, you will be asked to add a connection IP address.
 Although not recommended, for the sake of this tutorial, choose "Allow access from anywhere" and then "Add IP Address".
     ![Firewall setup](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/xbc1y1uhxsbghd4j12ae.png)

 3. Next, you will be asked to create a new database user.
 After providing a username and password, click on the "Create Database User" button.